Many or all companies we feature compensate us. Compensation and editorial

 The Consumer Financial Protection Bureau reports that approximately 45 million consumers are either credit invisible or unscorable.
 This means they don’t have enough credit history to create a credit score.

-Insufficient or non-existent credit history doesn’t mean you’re bad with money.
-It simply means that you don’t have a lot of evidence of how you handle debt on your credit report.
+Insufficient or nonexistent credit history doesn’t mean you’re bad with money.
+It simply means you don’t have much evidence of how you handle debt on your credit report.
 Perhaps you’re young and haven’t had a car loan or a mortgage yet, or you pay for everything with cash.
 Either way, most lenders will need to see evidence of credit history before approving you for a loan.

 To improve your credit history, you can apply for credit builder loans or introductory credit builder cards to strengthen your credit profile over time.
 It can take a few months, but with the right strategy, you can improve your credit history and your score over time.
 This can help you be eligible for personal loans in the future.